Sport and PE at Kirby Hill Primary School

 Physical education develops the children’s knowledge, skills and understanding, so that they can perform with increasing competence and confidence in a range of physical activities.
 These include dance, games, gymnastics, swimming and water safety, athletics and outdoor adventure activities.
 Physical education promotes an understanding in children of their bodies in action.
 It involves thinking, selecting and applying skills and promotes positive attitudes towards a healthy lifestyle.
 Thus, we enable them to make informed choices about physical activity throughout their lives.

 Each year group from Year 1 to Year 6 have two timetabled lessons of PE each week.
-Reception children have increased access to outdoor play as well as one separate PE lesson per week.
+Reception children have increased access to outdoor play as well as at least one separate PE lesson per week.
 PE lessons may be indoor or outdoor and include invasion games, net and wall, striking and fielding, athletics, gymnastics and dance.
 We are fortunate to have a large school field for outdoor games and sporting activities.

 PE is assessed at the beginning and end of each unit of work against the core task cards or activities from the Rising Stars scheme. iPads also help teachers to photograph and video good examples of technique, to share with the class.